 - Any absence for which a written parental excuse is submitted within three days of the student's return to school.

 - For elementary students, a maximum of ten (10) days of cumulative absence verified by parent notes will be permitted during a school year.
 All absences beyond the eleventh day will require a physician's note.

 - For middle school and high school students, a maximum of ten (10) days of cumulative absence verified by parent notes will be permitted during a school year.
 All absences beyond the eleventh day will require a physician's note.

 The following cumulative days of absence are classified as "unexcused/unlawful" for all students and are subject to Attendance Policy regulations related to the Student Code of Conduct:

 - Any day of absence for which neither a written parental or physician's note is submitted within three (3) school days of a student's return from absence.

-- Any day of absence not excused by a physician's note after 10 days of secondary school absence or 14 day elementary school absences.
+- Any day of absence not excused by a physician's note after 10 days of school absences.

 - School truancy which includes any unexcused or unlawful absence by students aged 16 and under or any unexcused absence by students aged 17 and over.